 Applicants should clearly describe how each activity or project will directly benefit the coral reef management efforts of the countries' agencies and identify how the proposal fits into applicant and government strategy for site management.
-All projects funded through this competition are expected to result in tangible improvements in the condition of coral reef ecosystems and to increase benefits to stakeholders who depend on them for income, safety and security.
+All projects funded through this competition are expected to measurably decrease threats or restore coral reef health and to increase benefits to stakeholders who depend on them for income, safety and security.
 To achieve this outcome, applicants should specify the activities they will undertake as well as the specific outputs and products that are expected to result from funded proposals.
-Specific outputs may include: Support to management plans, legislation, regulations or policies, best management practices, communication and outreach tools, and/or applied research aimed at enhancing local capacity to conserve coral reef resources.
+Specific outputs may include: Support to management authorities in the form of management plans, legislation, regulations or policies, best management practices, communication and outreach tools, and/or applied research aimed at enhancing local capacity to conserve coral reef resources.